FRCDashboard/FRCDashboard/README.md

 **Contributions are VERY welcome!
 Please feel free to open a pull request or issue!**

-**As of Late March 2017 pynetworktables2js has been replaced by [FTC-NT-Client](https://github.com/rakusan2/FRC-NT-Client) in Electron thereby removing the Python dependency.** This is not the case if this aplication is used through a browser.
+**As of Late March 2017 pynetworktables2js has been replaced by [FTC-NT-Client](https://github.com/rakusan2/FRC-NT-Client) in Electron thereby removing the Python dependency.** This is not the case if this application is used through a browser.

 ![Screenshot slideshow](images/screenshots.gif)